Translate

 The Geneva Bible quickly outpaced the Great Bible.
 The Genevan edition was dedicated to Queen Elizabeth.
 However, neither the Crown nor the Church of England ever authorized it.
 Nevertheless, it won the hearts of the people.
 It was not without its detractors.
 Despite its popularity, opposition existed.

 Rather than the translation itself, the annotations primarily created the animosity against the Geneva Bible.
-For example, the church government that the commentary promoted was distinct to the Church of England’s church government.
+For example, the church government that the commentary promoted (presbyterian) was distinct from the Church of England’s church government (episcopal).
 Archbishop of Canterbury Matthew Parker (1504-1757) instituted an alternative project.
 According to the Parker Library at Corpus Christi College, Cambridge, “Parker tried to steer a diplomatic course, improving on the accuracy of the official Great Bible (1539) while avoiding the controversial annotations which were a feature of the reformers’ Geneva Bible (1560).”[xi]
 Parker served as archbishop of Canterbury from 1559 to 1575, and through a monopoly for printing Bibles awarded to Richard Jugge, kept the Geneva Bible from being printed in England.
 As a translation, the Bishops’ Bible did not measure up to the Geneva Bible, and did not succeed in replacing it.
 After Parker’s death, editions of the Geneva were printed in England.[xii]

 The Geneva Bible angered the Roman Catholic Church – most especially by identifying the Pope as the antichrist in the annotations.
 Romanist Gregory Martin charged the Geneva Bible as “corrupt” with “foule dealings,” including many deliberately false translations made to support the Protestant teachings of heretics, sectaries, and schismatics.[xiii]